cornell-ece2400/ece2400-docs/docs/ece2400-coding-conventions.md

     int a = b*c;   // incorrect
     int a = b * c; // correct

-Use explicit parenthesis to make operator precendence explicit:
+Try to use explicit parenthesis to make operator precendence explicit:

     :::c
     int a = a < 0 && b != 0;             // incorrect
     int a = ( ( a < 0 ) && ( b != 0 ) ); // correct
+    int a = (a < 0) && (b != 0);         // correct

+Sometimes there can just be too many paranthesis and just too much horizontal white space.
+So the third one might actually be more readable.
+Students will have to use their judgement.

 In some cases, we should _not_ include whitespace around an operator because the operator is not delimiting two distinct conceptual "tokens".